-Now in the middle of a landmark, eight-year strategic partnership with IBM, UPMC is

-transforming its systems

-through consolidation, standardization and-most
+Now in the middle of a landmark, 8-year strategic partnership with IBM, UPMC is transforming its systems through consolidation, standardization and-most importantly-virtualization.
+Relying on IBM products and services, the mid-stream effort has already resulted in the reduction of hundreds of servers across the UPMC network.

-importantly-virtualization,

-which is the key building block

-of the dynamic infrastructure.

-Relying on IBM products and

-services, the mid-stream effort

-has already resulted in the

-reduction of hundreds of

-servers across the UPMC

-network.

-■ Key Benefits
+Key Benefits

-- US\$80 million in capital and operating cost reductions - Over 220 percent increase in processing capacity - Significant reduction in IT infrastructure floor space requirements - 83 percent reduction in number of AIX® servers
+- \$30 million in capital and operating cost reductions - 150 percent increase in processing capacity - 40 percent reduction in IT infrastructure floor space requirements - 67 percent reduction in number of physical servers

-Widely recognized for its innovations in patient care, research, technology and healthcare management, UPMC is an integrated global health enterprise and one of the leading nonprofit health systems in the United states.
-Based in western Pennsylvania, UPMC is the region's largest employer, with 50,000 employees and nearly US\$8 billion in revenue.
+Widely recognized for its innovations in patient care, research, technology and healthcare management, UPMC is the largest integrated healthcare enterprise in Pennsylvania and one of the leading nonprofit health systems in the United States.
+Based in western Pennsylvania, UPMC is the region's largest employer, with 48,000 employees and nearly \$7 billion in revenue.

-When UPMC joined with IBM in an eight-year, US\$402 million partnership designed to transform its IT infrastructure, the deal was viewed as a watershed in how IT vendors and their customers work together.
-Today, with the deal at the halfway mark, the UPMC and IBM collaboration has met the original expectations and, in many instances, has exceeded them.
+When the University of Pittsburgh Medical Center (UPMC) joined with IBM in an 8-year, \$402 million partnership designed to transform its IT infrastructure, the deal was viewed as a watershed in how IT vendors and their customers work together.
+Today, with the deal approaching the halfway mark, the UPMC and IBM collaboration has met the original expectations and, in many instances, has exceeded them.
 What continues to make the partnership unique is how the companies' shared vision of the future of healthcare delivery is cemented by a shared commitment to fostering healthcare innovation.

-The predominant focus of the partnership is on transforming UPMC's entire IT infrastructure to lay the groundwork for the future, an effort that
+The predominant focus of the partnership is on transforming UPMC's entire IT infrastructure to lay the groundwork for the future, an effort that is far reaching in scope and subject to major challenges-most or all of which are shared by major healthcare providers today.
+UPMC's strategy is